 Speaking: Functional Language A2 - Lesson 5: Talking About Likes & Dislikes

-When you get to know someone, you often talk about your hobbies and interests.
-Using a variety of phrases to describe your feelings makes the conversation more interesting.
+When you get to know someone, you often talk about hobbies.
+Using different phrases to describe your feelings makes the conversation more interesting.

 Rithy: What do you like to do in your free time, Sophea?

-Sophea: Well, I'm a big fan of1 playing football.
+Sophea: Well, I'm a big fan of playing football.
 I play every weekend.
 How about you?

 Rithy: I'm not a big fan of sports.
-I prefer reading3 books.
+I prefer reading books.

 Sophea: Oh, nice.
-What kind of books do you enjoy2 reading?
+What kind of books do you enjoy reading?

 Rithy: I love mystery stories.